Ankle Surgery

 Treatment

-• Physical therapy to improve foot mechanics and strength
+• Physical therapy: Exercises to improve flexibility, strength, and overall biomechanics

 Recovery